Codium-ai/pr-agent/docs/docs/core-abilities/static_code_analysis.md

 ### Find Similar Code

-The [`similar code`](https://qodo-merge-docs.qodo.ai/tools/similar_code/) tool retrieves the most similar code components from inside the organization's codebase, or from open-source code.
+The [`similar code`](https://qodo-merge-docs.qodo.ai/tools/similar_code/) tool retrieves the most similar code components from inside the organization's codebase or from open-source code, including details about the license associated with each repository.

 For example: